eslint/eslint/docs/rules/lines-between-class-members.md

 ### Options

-This rule has one option, which can be a string option or an object option.
+This rule has a string option and an object option.

 String option: